School Leaver CV: Template, Examples & Writing Guide

 - Adaptability

-Read More: Best List of Skills to Put on a CV [Top Skills & Examples]
+💡 Read More: Best List of Skills to Put on a CV [Top Skills & Examples]

 - Can you speak another language?
-Foreign language skills are needed at all levels of the workforce and are a great choice for a school leavers CV.
+Foreign language skills are needed at all levels of the workforce and are a great choice for a school leaver's CV.

-- You could also include projects, achievements, awards and volunteering.
+- You could also include projects, achievements, awards, and volunteering.
 Anything that’s relevant to the job and makes you stand out as a good candidate.

-Read more: Best Hobbies and Interests to Put on a CV
+💡 Read more: Best Hobbies and Interests to Put on a CV

-8. Consider a cover letter
+8. Pair your school leaver CV with a cover letter

-Here’s how to write a cover letter in no time.
+📝 Here’s how to write a cover letter in no time:

-- Use the right cover letter format.
+- Use the correct cover letter format.

 - Put a ‘hook’ in your cover letter opening.
-Show energy and passion, and include an impressive achievement that’ll make you stand out as a candidate.
+Show energy and passion.

 - Put a call to action in your cover letter ending by asking to meet or schedule a phone call to discuss the job further.